Bergvca/string_grouper/tutorials/tutorial_1.md

 ## Introduction

-A common requirement in data clean-up is the situation where a data set (database, pandas DataFrame) has multiple database records for the same entity and the duplicates need to be found.
-This example will not cover the task of merging or removing duplicate records — what it will do is use String Grouper to find duplicate records using the match_strings function with its optional IDs functionality.
+A common requirement in data clean up is the scenario where a data set (database, pandas DataFrame) has multiple database records for the same entity and duplicates need to be found.
+This example will not cover the task of merging or removing duplicate records — what it will do is use String Grouper to find duplicate records using the match_strings function and the optional IDs functionality.

 For the example we will use [this](accounts.csv) simple data set.
 The number of rows is not important, the name column has a number of typical cases of types of variations in spelling.